Christianjuth/ExtJS/collections/documentation/core-library-functions.md

 ### Initialize
-This is probably the most important function of all because it must be called in order to use the library.
+This is the initilize function that must be called in order to use the library.
 * **Function** - `ext.ini(options)`

 Initialize Options Defaults